April 17th through June 23rd

 - In order to obtain a SSN, you must

-a. have a written job offer on-campus.
+a. have a written job offer from an authorized on-campus employer.

 b. have an employment authorization letter from ELI.

-- Unauthorized work on and off campus will result in your loosing your F-1 status.
+- Unauthorized work on and off campus will result in loosing your F-1 status.
 It is against the law to work without valid work authorization.

 - Work hours CANNOT conflict with your school schedule.